YoungLeo96/Career-Learning/README.md

 # Main Direction of Career

-	Big Data Drill and Anasys in BI
+	Big Data Mining and Anasys in BI

 # Techs I Need to Learn